Aafak18/Panaverse_Assignment1/README.md

-# PIAIC Assignment 1.
+# PIAIC Assignment 1

-## Class details:
+## Class Details:
-Venue: Air University, Islamabad
+Location: Air University, Islamabad
-Time/Date: 2:00 - 6:00 PM, 11th Feb, 2023
+Time/Date: 2:00 PM - 6:00 PM, 11th Feb 2023

+## Project Details:
-This Repo contains 45 Questions, which are mentioned belo & their solutions.
-The solution of each question is in seperate functions like: questionnumber1(), questionnumber2(), ............, questionnumber45() The code is in typescript and it's Javascript file is also made.
+This repository contains 45 questions along with their solutions.
+The solutions are written in separate functions such as:
+questionnumber1(), questionnumber2(), ............, questionnumber45()

+The code is written in TypeScript and the corresponding JavaScript file is also included.